JHU-PL-Lab/www-fpse/coding.md

 	- Mac with Homebrew (make sure you first do a `brew update` before this): `brew install gpatch; brew install opam`
 - You will then need to run some terminal commands to set up the basics:
     1.  `opam init` to initialize OPAM;
-    2.  `opam switch create 4.10.0` (this will take awhile) to build OCaml version 4.10.0 (the initial install is usually a slightly outdated version; also, if you already had an OPAM install you need to `opam update` before this `switch` to make sure OPAM is aware of the latest version);
+    2.  `opam switch create 4.12.0` (this will take awhile) to build OCaml version 4.12.0 (the initial install is usually a slightly outdated version; also, if you already had an OPAM install you need to `opam update` before this `switch` to make sure OPAM is aware of the latest version);
 	3.  `eval (opam env)` to let your shell know where the OPAM files are; and
-    4. Also add the very same line, `eval (opam env)`, to your`.profile`/`.bashrc` shell init file as you would need to do that in every new terminal window otherwise. (for `.zshrc` on macs, use ``eval `opam env` ``instead )
+    4. Also add the very same line, `eval (opam env)`, to your`.profile`/`.bashrc` shell init file as you would need to do that in every new terminal window otherwise. (for `.zshrc` on macs, use ``eval `opam env` `` instead)

 -   Windows Windows Windows.. the OCaml toolchain is unfortunately not good in straight Windows.